balu/website/src/cv.rst

 "Graph pattern polynomials" *FSTTCS 2018: 18:1-18:13*

 Balagopal Komarath, Jayalal Sarma, and K.S.
 Sunil.
-"Comparator circuits over finite bounded posets" *Information and Computation Volume 261(Part 2): 160-174 (2018) (Also in ICALP 2015)*
+"Comparator circuits over finite bounded posets" *Information and Computation, Volume 261(Part 2): 160-174 (2018) (Also in ICALP 2015)*

 Balagopal Komarath, Jayalal Sarma, and Saurabh Sawlani.
-"Pebbling meets coloring: Reversible pebble game on trees" *Journal of Computer and System Sciences Volume 91: 33-41 (2018) (Also in COCOON 2015)*
+"Pebbling meets coloring: Reversible pebble game on trees" *Journal of Computer and System Sciences, Volume 91: 33-41 (2018) (Also in COCOON 2015)*

 Balagopal Komarath, Jayalal Sarma, and K.S.
 Sunil.
 "On the